 - You must be a U.S. citizen.

 - You must be 18 years old on or before the next election.

-- Imprisoned felons lose their right to vote until they are paroled, put on probation, or serve their time.
+- Imprisoned felons lose their right to vote.*

 You can complete your Utah voter registration online, by mail, or in person.
 If you are eligible to vote, your clerk will then mail you a voter registration card that tells you where your polling station is (you must vote at your assigned polling station).